pragmatrix/BuildOnSave/README.md

 ### Features

-- There is a menu named BuildOnSave in the Visual Studio menu bar with options to disable BuildOnSave and to specify what excactly should be built.
+- There is a menu named BuildOnSave in the Visual Studio menu bar with options to disable BuildOnSave and to specify what exactly should be built.
 Options are stored per solution.
 - An output "pane" is registered for BuildOnSave and activates as soon a build starts.
 - An icon is added to the Standard toolbar that shows the build status for background builds. **red** for build failed, **yellow** to show that the build is indeterminate, and **green** means ready to go.
 If the icon shows an outline instead of a filled circle, a build is currently active.
 Clicking the icon opens the BuildOnSave output pane.